yarri-oss/stylegan_performance/README.md

-# stylegan_performance
+# StyleGAN Tests

-StyleGAN training performance testing
+Using Keras.io StyleGAN code to test varous features of Keras and TF, especially recent performance improvements and new datasets.